salome123/hs-intro-web-student-directory-meteor-web-development/README.md

 * [Setting Up SSH](https://help.github.com/articles/generating-ssh-keys)

-<a href='https://learn.co/lessons/hs-intro-web-student-directory' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-intro-web-student-directory' title='Getting to Know You...'>Getting to Know You...</a> on Learn.co and start learning to code for free.</p>